 Your order will be filled depending on what order type you use.
 A ‘good til cancelled’ order will continue to fill that order until you cancel it, while a standard order will be rejected if it cannot be filled in one go, unless you accept a ‘partial fill’ order.

 You may not get all the shares you want at that price – your order might be partially filled or not filled at all.
 It depends on the market movements and the other orders in the queue.

-With us, you can trade or invest using level 2 data.
-Trading (speculating on upward and downward movements) can be done via CFDs, while investing (buying and owning) can be done via share dealing.
+With us, you can trade using level 2 data.
+Trading (speculating on upward and downward movements) can be done via CFDs.

 Download and install L2 Dealer

-Once you’ve opened and funded a CFD trading or share dealing account, you’ll need our L2 Dealer platform to access the level 2 data.
+Once you’ve opened and funded an account, you’ll need our L2 Dealer platform to access the level 2 data.

 Be aware that there are also minimum requirements for our L2 dealer users, so please ensure you contact us for more information on what those are.

 Log in, perform your analysis and place your trade